Ovid/git-workflow/README.md

 makes it dead easy for teams using git (and in our case, github) to work together.

-There are only fourt new commands to remember:
+There are only four new commands to remember:

 * `git hub $issue_number` (create new branch based on a github ticket)
 * `git refresh` (rebase your work on top of the current default branch)